Flamaros/Flamaros.github.io/_posts/2020-04-13-F-lang-lexer.markdown

 tweeks, even more for the lexer.
 I can only recommand you to listen this great technical conversation about compilers and speed.

+Here is an exemple of code that can be lexed followed by the resulting list of tokens:
 ```c
 alias DWORD = ui32;
 alias HANDLE = *void;